-At CHT we understand you want your medical gas systems to be compliant and pass inspection, and most of all, increase safety for your patients.
-We understand it's crucial to keep your medical gas systems running smoothly so you have no unexpected failures, and you have the proper equipment to do your job competently and worry-free.
+At CHT, we understand you want your medical gas systems to be compliant, pass inspection, and, most of all, increase patient safety.
+We understand it's crucial to keep your medical gas systems running smoothly so you have no unexpected failures and you have the proper equipment to do your job competently and worry-free.

-We are concentrated on making sure your hospital and your patients are getting all they need from your medical gas equipment.
+We are dedicated to making sure your hospital and your patients are getting all they need from your medical gas equipment.
 We put together a preventative checklist to help prepare you for an upcoming inspection and to alleviate your concerns and frustrations.

 According to NFPA code (5.1.15), all medical gas and vacuum systems need to have a routine maintenance program.